 Students pursue a coherent curriculum grounded in practice and combining the best of theoretical and professional studies.

 Degree Requirements:

-Students must earn 90 points of academic credit, complete a field experience requirement, pass a doctoral candidacy certification examination, successfully pass the New York State licensure examination, and defend a doctoral dissertation.
+Students must earn 90 points of academic credit, complete a field experience requirement, pass a doctoral candidacy certification examination, and defend a doctoral dissertation.